Identifying Wild Mushrooms

 What is a mushroom?

 It could be easy to think of a mushroom as a vegetable since they're often cooked into classic dishes like stir-fry with other vegetables.
-In the process of identifying wild mushrooms it's important to know that a mushroom is actually a fungus which produces a fruit.
-The fruit is the main body of the mushroom.
-Let's take a closer look at the benefits that are waiting for us after learning how to identify edible mushrooms.
+In the process of identifying wild mushrooms it's important to know that a mushroom is actually a fungus, not a vegetable.
+What most people think of as a mushroom is actually just the "fruit" of a much larger organism that includes the thread like underground "roots" called mycelium.
+Let's take a closer look at the benefits that are waiting for us before learning about identifying wild mushrooms.

 There are many gifts to making friends with wild mushrooms.
 Let's start with the immediate joy and pleasure of eating them.
 There are a variety of mushrooms all with different flavors and earthy aromas and every succulent bite tastes delish!
 This is just the start of an incredible life-long opportunity to connect with them.